Restaurant in Washington DC, United States

 Centrolina at 974 Palmer Alley NW is one of the more practical all-day Italian options in Washington D.C.'s CityCenterDC development — a dual-format venue that combines a market and a restaurant under one roof.
 Booking here is easy relative to the heavier-competition tier occupied by Jônt or minibar, which makes it a sensible first move for visitors who want Italian-leaning food without the months-ahead planning required at D.C.'s more demand-constrained tables.

-The visual identity of the space reflects its dual purpose: a market side with retail shelves, imported goods, and a deli counter faces a dining room that reads more formal.
+The visual identity of the space reflects its dual purpose: a market side with retail shelves, imported goods, a deli counter faces a dining room that reads more formal.
 If you are walking Palmer Alley for the first time, the storefront format signals that this is not a white-tablecloth-only experience — you can engage at different levels of commitment, from a quick grab from the market side to a full sit-down dinner.
 That flexibility is the venue's practical advantage over single-format Italian spots in the same price tier.

 On the takeout and delivery question: the market format means Centrolina has more built-in off-premise infrastructure than most of its D.C. peers.
 Prepared foods and retail provisions travel better than tasting-menu courses, so if you are considering ordering in from this part of the city, Centrolina is a more rational pick than Causa or Albi, where the experience is closely tied to the room and the plating loses something in transit.
-For full-service Italian in D.C., the restaurant side remains the stronger argument , but knowing the market counter exists gives you a low-commitment entry point.
+For full-service Italian in D.C. the restaurant side remains the stronger argument, but knowing the market counter exists gives you a low-commitment entry point.

 Recent evolution in the CityCenterDC corridor has increased competition for the casual-to-mid-formal Italian slot, which means Centrolina's value case now depends partly on how well it uses that hybrid format.
-Explorers who want to put together a picnic, pick up wine, and still book a dinner table later in the same visit will find the layout genuinely useful.
+Explorers who want to put together a picnic, pick up wine, still book a dinner table later in the same visit will find the layout genuinely useful.
 Diners looking for a single-minded fine-dining Italian experience should look elsewhere in the city's broader Italian portfolio or cross-reference our full Washington D.C. restaurants guide for current alternatives.

 Easy.
 Centrolina does not require weeks of advance planning.
-Same-week reservations are typically available, and the market side requires no booking at all.
+Same-week reservations are typically available, the market side requires no booking at all.
 For dinner on a Friday or Saturday, booking 3 to 5 days out is a reasonable cushion.
 Compare that to Rose's Luxury, which still draws lines, or Rooster & Owl, where weekend slots go faster.
 If your schedule is flexible, Centrolina is one of the lowest-friction options in this tier of D.C. dining.

 | Venue | Cuisine | Price | Booking Difficulty | Leading For |